Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Data Preprocessing and Feature Extractions

 where \( Q_{i,j} \) represents the score for the transition from the $i^{th}$ residue to the $j^{th}$ residue class throughout the evolutionary process.
 For every protein, the PSSM feature's dimensionality is \( L \times 20 \).

-The PSSM is initially divided into segments by PSSM-AB, where each block covers $5\%$ of the protein sequence.
-Consequently, the PSSM is divided into $20$ fundamental blocks, each of which consists of $20$ columns, independent of the length of the protein.
-The formula for extraction is as follows:
+The PSSM is first partitioned into segments by PSSM-AB, with each segment representing $5\%$ of the total protein sequence.
+As a result, the PSSM is split into $20$ core blocks, each containing $20$ columns, regardless of the protein's length.
+The extraction formula is given by: